rohithreddy/athena/pages/winston.md

 year 1879.
 My father had gone to Ireland as secretary to his father, the Duke of Marlborough, appointed Lord-Lieu tenant by Mr. Disraeli in 1876.
-We lived in a house called *The Little Lodge/ about a stone's throw from the Vice regal.
+We lived in a house called *The Little Lodge* about a stone's throw from the Vice regal.
 Here I spent nearly three years of childhood.
 I have clear and vivid impressions of some events.
 I remem ber my grandfather, the Viceroy, unveiling the Lord Gough